Ruff Greens Information

 Ruff Greens appears to be associated with Doctor Dennis Black, who is Naturopathic Doctor.
 Doctor Dennis Black is associated with a human supplement company known as Texas Superfood.

-Ruff Green’s website makes an explicit mention on every one of its pages that Dennis Black is not licensed to practice human or veterinary medicine.
+As you can see above, Ruff Green’s website makes an explicit mention on every one of its pages that Dennis Black is not licensed to practice human or veterinary medicine.

 However, it is not clear whether Doctor Dennis Black is the one who has formulated Ruff Green’s products or if he is merely the owner.

-While it’s not clear where this facility is located, Ruff Greens is produced within the United States at an FDA-registered facility.
 It is extremely common for US-based brands to keep their manufacturing within the United States due to past issues with foreign manufactured or sourced pet products.

 Like many of the new pet food and pet supplement brands, Ruff Greens offers a subscription service that allows dog owners to have their products shipped directly to them at regular intervals.

-Brands like Nom Nom, Ollie, and The Farmer’s Dog as well as the pet food website Chewy have popularized this model and seen huge success from it.
+Brands like Nom Nom, Ollie, and The Farmer’s Dog, as well as the pet food website Chewy, have popularized this model and seen huge success from it.

 Ruff Greens Product Range

-The core Ruff Greens powder comes in two sizes, one for small and medium-size dogs and another for large breed dogs.
 While these may be classified as different products, we believe that the only difference between these two is the quantity or volume of Ruff Greens supplement they contain.

 All three of Ruff Greens’ other supplements come in liquid form, which is quite unusual as most other brands tend to use powders or chews.
-There is a liquid supplement for Joint Care, Immune System, and a Multi-Vitamin which are all popular supplement types.

 Ruff Greens does not produce any traditional dog food products such as dry dog food, wet/canned dog food, or dog treats.